 Your vinyl swing set is built around your tower.
 Whether a 2’x2’ or a massive 8’x11’, everything connects to the tower.
 Our standard height is 5’, but our towers can soar up to 9’.
 This is the place to start, and here are a few observations to help you.

-We made a helpful video depicting the different sizes of towers, with my kids committing hardcore to their job.
+We made a helpful video showing the different tower sizes, with my kids committing hardcore to their job.
 Check it out here.

 Spend time looking at standard designs.
 For a wide range of deck sizes, check out the Cubby’s Fort’s 4’x4’, the Sea King’s 6’x8’, the Captain’s Castle’s 4’x8’ double deck, and the Launching Pad’s 6’x8’ double deck.

-A playhouse provides an excellent place for imaginative play to blossom.
-The playhouse will become the hub of fun activities in your backyard.
+A playhouse provides an excellent place for imaginative play to grow.

 So, what can you customize on a playhouse?